Social workers are available for oncology patients to help deal with a cancer diagnosis and potential treatments.

 - Discussing work concerns

-- Making quality of life decisions in coordination with your goals of treatment
+- Making quality of life decisions in coordination with your treatment goals

 - Crisis intervention, grief and loss concerns